 Product Development

 The development of the plastic bottle pre-cleaning station is inspired by Prof. Dr. Shea’s lecture on “Product Development and Engineering Design” at ETH Zurich (Shea et al., 2022).
 The course is supplemented by the book “Product Design and Development” by Ulrich & Eppinger, (2016).
 The book provides a structured methodology for user-centered development activities.
 This results in a clear record-keeping of decisions throughout the complete process.
 This is beneficial for future referencing and for educating new Research & Development personnel.
 In addition, the structured approach acts as a checklist to ensure that all important issues are addressed.
-The proposed structure was adapted to the needs of this Thesis, as recommended by Ulrich & Eppinger (2016), and is depicted in Figure XX.
+The proposed structure was adapted to the needs of this thesis, as recommended by Ulrich & Eppinger (2016), and is depicted in Figure XX.

 User & Product